-Mountwest Community & Technical College is accredited as an independent community college by The Higher Learning Commission of the North Central Association of Colleges and Schools.
+Mountwest Community & Technical College is accredited by The Higher Learning Commission.
 Copies of Mountwest Community & Technical College's regional and specialized accreditation reports, certifications, and licenses are available for review in the President's office.

-North Central Association of Colleges and Schools The Higher Learning Commission
+The Higher Learning Commission

-30 N. LaSalle St., Suite 2400 Chicago, IL 60602-2504 P: (800) 621-7440 or (312) 263-0456 www.ncahigherlearningcommission.org
+230 South LaSalle St., Suite 7-500 Chicago, IL 60604 P: (800) 621-7440 or (312) 263-0456 www.hlcommission.org